hamzabsst/pipex-tester/README.md

 git clone https://github.com/hamzabsst/pipex-tester.git
 cd pipex-tester
 ```
-copy the tester into the root of your repo:
+Copy the tester script into the root of your Pipex repository.
+Make sure the pipex executable is present in the same directory.
 for mantadory:
 ```sh
 bash pipex_tester.sh